15 Military Friendly Colleges in Minnesota

 1500 Birchmont Dr, Bemidji, Minnesota 56601

-Founded in 1919, Bemidji State University offers a liberal arts education.
-There are on campus and online programs at both undergraduate and graduate levels.
-Whether you’re planning to attend or are a current student, the Veteran’s Assistance Center could help you to navigate the processes often required to use the benefits you’ve earned.
+Established in 1919, Bemidji State University offers a comprehensive liberal arts education, providing both on-campus and online programs at undergraduate and graduate levels.
+Whether you’re considering enrollment or are a current student, the Veteran’s Assistance Center is available to assist you in navigating the often intricate processes involved in utilizing your earned benefits.

-Center staff could help you figure out if you are eligible for the GIBILL®, scholarships, disability services, personal counseling, tutoring, financial aid and other college-related services.
-They might also be able to help your family.
-Besides connecting with resources, the center is a place to connect with others, have a coffee, study, or chat with fellow veterans.
+The Center’s dedicated staff can guide you in determining your eligibility for the GIBILL®, scholarships, disability services, personal counseling, tutoring, financial aid, and various other college-related services.
+Additionally, they extend support to your family members.
+Beyond being a resource hub, the center serves as a place for veterans to connect with others, offering a space to socialize, study, enjoy a coffee, or engage in conversations with fellow veterans.

 Average Post 9/11 GI Bill Benefits Awarded